rasutt/Close-Kin-CaPow/Things to do.md

 -   Include expected final population size in inputs and update selected value so that it doesn't include survey in 2020.

+-   Allow selection of kin-pair types to include in close-kin model.
+Add half-sibling pairs between surveys.

 -   Allow for just one survey for close kin model

 -   Show parameters simulated from in checking and analysis tabs.